Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 ---
 title: "Introducing the dbt MCP Server – Bringing Structured Data to AI Workflows and Agents"
-description: "We’re open‑sourcing an experimental dbt MCP server so LLMs and agents can safely discover, query, and run your dbt project."
+description: "We’re open‑sourcing an experimental dbt MCP server so LLMs and agents can discover, query, and run your dbt project."
 slug: introducing-dbt-mcp-server
 authors: [jason_ganz]
 tags: [ai, data ecosystem]